simonbesnard1/gedidb/doc/user/basics.authenticate.rst

     2024-09-27 15:34:08,253 - INFO - Credentials added to .netrc file.
     2024-09-27 15:34:08,253 - INFO - Earthdata cookies successfully fetched and saved.

-In this example:
+This output confirms:
-- The directory for Earthdata-related data is confirmed to exist.
+- The directory for Earthdata data exists.
-- Credentials are securely saved in the ``.netrc`` file for later requests.
+- Credentials are securely saved in the `.netrc` file.
-- A cookie is fetched from the Earthdata server to avoid repeated logins in future sessions.
+- Authentication cookies are fetched from Earthdata servers, enabling easier login in subsequent sessions.

 Security Considerations
 -----------------------

-- The credentials stored in the ``.netrc`` file are sensitive.
-Ensure the file is properly protected by restricting file permissions on your system.
+- **Protecting `.netrc` file permissions**: The `.netrc` file contains sensitive login information.
+Limit access by setting appropriate file permissions (e.g., `chmod 600 .netrc` on Unix systems).
-- You should never share your ``data_config.yml`` or ``.netrc`` file with anyone, as it contains your NASA Earthdata login details.
+- **Avoid sharing sensitive files**: Do not share your `data_config.yml` or `.netrc` file, as they contain your Earthdata credentials.

-Now that your credentials are authenticated, you can begin downloading and processing GEDI data using the **gediDB** package.
+With authentication configured, you are now ready to download and process GEDI data using **gediDB**.